Sir Bani Yas: History

 The name Sir Bani Yas originates from the Bani Yas tribe, who first inhabited Abu Dhabi.
 Sir Bani Yas is the crest of a salt dome created millions of years ago by natural geological forces.

 The first human settlers arrived several thousand years ago.
 Thirty-six archaeological sites have been discovered throughout Sir Bani Yas, each providing a distinct insight into the island's history.
 A Bronze Age (c.
 1800 BC) Dilmun trading port was excavated with finds including a Dilmun stamp seal and Harappan sherds.
-One of the oldest sites is the remains of a Nestorian Christian monastery which dates back to 600 AD, which is now carefully covered for conservation and preservation.
+One of the oldest sites is the remains of an Eastern Christian monastery which dates back to 600 AD, which is now carefully covered for conservation and preservation.

 The island has a number of significant historical sites, including remnants of Late Stone Age and early Islamic structures.
-The island is also the location of the only pre-Islamic Christian site to be found in the UAE.
+The island is also the location of the first pre-Islamic Christian site to be found in the UAE.
 The 7th-century Christian church was opened to the public in mid-December 2010.
 It was discovered in 1992 and has been the focus of archaeological investigation under a team led by Dr. Joseph Elders.
 Dr. Elders claims the church was used by Nestorian Christians until about 750 AD.
+Further excavations in 2014 revealed additional structures, including dormitories, a kitchen, cells, and burial sites.
+Archaeological evidence suggests that the monastic community engaged in cattle farming, fishing, and trade with Muslim neighbors in the Gulf region.
+The Christian complex operated for approximately 150 years after the advent of Islam in the region, but appears to have gradually faded away rather than being destroyed.